dependency-check/dependency-check-gradle/README.md

 =========

 ## What's New
-Current latest version is `1.3.2.1`.
-This version should now be feature complete with the other OWASP [dependency-check](http://jeremylong.github.io/DependencyCheck/) tools.
+Current latest version is `1.3.3`.
+This version should be feature complete with the other OWASP [dependency-check](http://jeremylong.github.io/DependencyCheck/) tools.

 ## Usage